Department of Justice is now the Department of Communities and Justice. Find out more >

 If your employer isn't paying your superannuation regularly, or isn't paying you superannuation at all, you can contact the

 Australian Tax Office (ATO) and make a complaint against your employer.
 The ATO will investigate your complaint.
+For more information, see Unpaid super on the ATO website.

 You can check if your employer is paying superannuation by looking at your payslip or contacting your superannuation fund.
-You can also
+You can also check your super online using myGov.

 You can access your superannuation funds when you reach 'preservation age' and retire or when you turn 65, even if you haven't retired.